dnielsen/nessie-playground/README.md

 # nessie-playground
-learning to work with nessie
+playing with nessie using PySpark with spark-submit